 Tip 2 – Dig deep

-William Wordsworth said, "Fill your paper with the breathings of your heart.”
+William Wordsworth said, ‘Fill your paper with the breathings of your heart.’

-To write with authentic emotion, it’s key to understand how emotions surface from the heart – and yes, the positive and the negative ones.
+To write with authentic emotion, it’s vital to understand how emotions surface from the heart – and yes, that means both positive and negative ones.

-How do you react and respond when an emotion rises?
-Dig deep into your own patterns of emotions and explore that unique tapestry.
-Perhaps even discuss what you find with a therapist of a find to understand even more.
+How do you react when a strong emotion rises?
+Dig deep into your emotional patterns and explore that unique tapestry.
+Perhaps discuss what you find with a friend, or even a therapist, to further deepen your self-perception.

-With these learnings applied, your writing will be more relatable to your reader.
-They’ll feel the raw and self-sourced emotion in your words.
+Applying what you learn to your writing will make it more relatable; your readers will feel the raw, self-sourced emotion in your words.

 Discover more: